guydunigo/BlindQuest_Js/README.md

 ### Third goal : Planning

 The project will then require a little organizing and prioritizing (ie. sort TODO and clean it).
+Cleaning, reordering, commenting...

 During that time, I will think about licensing my work, which also means going through the libraries and all the content I have been using and if they are compatible with the license, etc.